arungalva/4th-year-Project-Website/README.md

 # Project Description
 This project is a web application to manage 4th year engineering capstone projects.
 This application is targeted towards students, professors, and program coordinators to help them manage all of the capstone projects for a given year.
-Additionally, this application allows students to submit documents, receive updates from the professors and coordinators, and register for presentations or meetings.
+Additionally, this application allows students to receive updates from coordinators.

 # MVP Key Features
-- The application will have 3 main views; a home view, a student view, and a professor/coordinator view.
+- The application will have 3 main views; a home view, a student view, and a professor view
+- The home view will have links to the login/sign up page as well as the announcements and projects views
-- The home view will display the list of capstone projects along with their relevant details.
-Users will be able to search through these projects.
+- The projects view will display the list of projects along with their relevant details
-- The application will offer authentication to allow users to log in as students, professors, or coordinators.
+- The log in/sign up page will offer authentication to allow users to log in as students, professors, or coordinators.
-- In the student view, students will be able to register for projects.
+- In the projects view, students will be able to register for projects.
-- Once already registered, students will be able to submit documents for their project through the student view.
 - In the professor view, professors will be able to add projects for students to register for, edit projects and archive them.
-- Professors will also be able to download documents submitted to the projects they have added.
-- Coordinators will be able to change deadlines for the different documents to be submitted, as well as send mass emails to students of a group or all students of all groups
+- Coordinators will be able to add announcements to the announcements page

 # Model UML Class Diagram